-Barrier Description of the barrier How to overcome the barrier Teamwork and Poor teamwork and lack of Clearly identify each collaboration cohesion and collaboration stakeholder's role; result in following one's establish channels of own interests or communication among approaches, rather than different stakeholders; working towards common share information in a objectives in a unified timely manner and create manner. synergies among different agents; these can serve to unite individuals for the joint achievement of the objectives; designate a national resource center for suicide prevention to provide briefings and reports and to engage internationally.
-Legislation and policies Legislation and policies Increase awareness about that are not in line with suicide and its prevention, suicide prevention efforts helping to align legislation can hinder implementation. and policies with suicide · prevention efforts.
-Financial resources Budget for Lack of political support Estimate the full cost of the implementing the can result in a lack of interventions and monitor action plan funding.
-Inadequate the funding as this can estimation of funding help to keep required can hinder the full implementation sustainable · required can hinder the full implementation sustainable required can hinder the full implementation of implementation sustainable over time; maintain a required can hinder the full implementation of implementation sustainable over time; maintain a reserve fund as this can required can hinder the full implementation of implementation sustainable over time; maintain a reserve fund as this can provide stability and required can hinder the full implementation of implementation sustainable over time; maintain a reserve fund as this can provide stability and reduce uncertainty; clearly required can hinder the full implementation of implementation sustainable over time; maintain a reserve fund as this can provide stability and reduce uncertainty; clearly demarcate the funding
+Barrier Description of the barrier How to overcome the barrier Teamwork and Poor teamwork and lack of Clearly identify each collaboration cohesion and collaboration stakeholder's role; result in following one's establish channels of own interests or communication among approaches, rather than different stakeholders; working towards common share information in a objectives in a unified manner. timely manner and create synergies among different agents; these can serve to unite individuals for the joint achievement of the objectives; designate a national resource center for suicide prevention to provide briefings and reports and to engage internationally.
+Legislation and policies Legislation and policies that are not in line with suicide prevention efforts can hinder implementation.
+Increase awareness about suicide and its prevention, helping to align legislation and policies with suicide prevention efforts.
+Financial resources Budget for implementing the action plan Lack of political support can result in a lack of funding.
+Inadequate estimation of funding required can hinder the full implementation of interventions.
+Estimate the full cost of the interventions and monitor the funding as this can help to keep implementation sustainable over time; maintain a reserve fund as this can provide stability and reduce uncertainty; clearly demarcate the funding allocation because, without this, interventions are less

-likely to be implemented or evaluated.

-Human resources

-Training Health workers may not be prepared or competent to identify and manage suicidal behaviors.
-Additionally, the quality of care provided may be inadequate and inconsistent.
-Train specialized and non- specialized health workers in the assessment and management of suicidal behaviors and mental, neurological and substance use disorders and ensure these workers meet competency requirements; involving health workers in the adaptation of the training to the local context can enhance motivation and the effectiveness of interventions; understand the context-specific factors which hinder the implementation of evidence-based interventions, thus enabling training to be modified so that staff can be prepared to manage such challenges.
+Human resourcesHealth workers may not be prepared or competent to identify and manage suicidal behaviors.Train specialized and non specialized health workers in the assessment and management of suicidal behaviors and mental, neurological and substance use disorders prepared or competent to identify and manage suicidal behaviors.specialized health workers in the assessment and management of suicidal behaviors and mental, care provided may be inadequate andsubstance use disorders inconsistent. and ensure these workers meet competency requirements; involving health workers in the adaptation of the training to the local context can enhance motivation and the effectiveness of interventions; understand the context-specific factors which hinder the implementation of evidence-based interventions, thus enabling training to be modified so that staff can be prepared to manage such challenges.

-Multisectoral involvement Restricting access to means One of the key methods of suicide involves self-ingestion of pesticides; however, in many contexts, this remains unacknowledged and little or no action is taken.
+Multisectoral involvement Restricting access to means One of the key methods of suicide involves self- ingestion of pesticides; however, in many contexts, this remains unacknowledged and little or no action is taken.
 Monitoring the use of pesticides in suicide or attempted suicide facilitates an understanding of the problem; engage regulatory bodies and relevant government sectors (e.g. agriculture) in the national regulation of access to pesticides.